how to remove old headliner foam

 5. Peel Away the Headliner Material

 With trims removed, gently peel away the old headliner material.
 Pay close attention to any adhesive or foam residue left behind.
 The use of a high-quality adhesive remover will facilitate this task, making it more manageable.
-(See Also: How to Attach Patches to Jeep Headliner: A Comprehensive Guide)
+(See Also: How to Keep Car Seats from Sliding on Leather Seats?
+Effective Tips and Solutions)

 Peeling away the old material is akin to shedding the past and preparing for a fresh start.
 The careful removal ensures that no remnants compromise the surface for the new headliner, guaranteeing a pristine foundation.